 * Global stocks at record, Asia ex-Japan index hits 9-1/2-yr high

-* Strong earnings propel Wall Street to close at all-time highs
+* Strong earnings propel Wall Street to close at all-time high

-* Traders closely watch euro ahead of ECB meeting
+* Yen, euro inch up ahead of BOJ, ECB meeting outcomes

-SINGAPORE, July 20 (Reuters) - Asian shares scaled a near-decade peak on Thursday, bolstered by a surge in global stocks to new records on strong U.S. corporate earnings, while the yen eased slightly after the Bank of Japan reinforced expectations it will lag other central banks in dialing back stimulus.
+SINGAPORE, July 20 (Reuters) - Asian shares scaled near-decade peak on Thursday, bolstered by a surge in global stocks to a record high on strong U.S. corporate earnings, while investors awaited the Japanese and European central bank meetings for clues on their policy outlooks.

 MSCI's broadest index of Asia-Pacific shares outside Japan added 0.15 percent, hovering near its highest level since December 2007.

-Australian stocks rose 0.6 percent and South Korea's KOSPI was up 0.1 percent.
+Japan's Nikkei gained 0.1 percent.
+Australian stocks rose 0.3 percent and South Korea's KOSPI advanced 0.15 percent.

-The MSCI World index inched up in its 10th straight session of gains on Thursday and set a record high for the sixth consecutive day, lifted by all-time closing highs on Wall Street in the wake of strong earnings reports.
+The MSCI World index rose for its tenth straight session on Thursday and set a record high for the sixth consecutive day, lifted by all-time closing highs on Wall Street on strong earnings reports.

 "In the U.S., the earnings season seems to be surprising a little bit on the upside," said Bruce McCain, chief investment strategist at Key Private Bank in Cleveland.

-The common currency hit 14-month high this week following seemingly hawkish comments by ECB President Mario Draghi.
+The euro was up about 0.1 percent at $1.1528 early on Thursday, after scaling a 14-month high this week following seemingly hawkish comments by European Central Bank President Mario Draghi.

-At Thursday's meeting, the ECB may drop a reference to its readiness to increase the size or duration of its asset-purchase program before announcing in the autumn how and when it will start winding down its bond buying.
+At Thursday's meeting, the central bank may drop a reference to its readiness to increase the size or duration of its asset-purchase programme before announcing in the autumn how and when it will start winding down its bond buying.